peteroupc/peteroupc.github.io/colorgen.md

         return ((449*c+3525)*c+6823.3)*c+5520.33
     END METHOD

 > **Note:** Color temperature, as used here, is not to be confused with the division of colors into _warm_ (usually red, yellow, and orange) and _cool_ (usually blue and blue green) categories, a subjective division which admits of much variation.
 But in general, in the context of light sources, the lower the light's CCT, the "warmer" the light appears, and the higher the CCT, the "cooler".
-Note, however, that CCT (or any other single number associated with a light source) is generally inadequate by itself to describe how a light source renders colors.
+However, CCT (or any other single number associated with a light source) is generally inadequate by itself to describe how a light source renders colors.

 <a id=Color_Mixture></a>
 ### Color Mixture